shy2net/vulnerable-php-web-app/README.md

 # Introduction

-This is a simple PHP app with a ready to run "sql injection".
-It simply generates a database called `users` with a list of users.
+This is a simple PHP app with a ready to test and play with web vulnerabilities.

+This project comes with the following vulnerabilities:

+- SQL Injection
+- Blind SQL Injection
+- Header Injection
+- Command Injection
+- Code Injection
+- Authentication bypass injection (using SQL)

 ## How to run this project